Alks080900/trip_explorer_v2/README.md

    ```

 ### Backend
-Note: Add the S3 bukcet URL under the .allowedOrigins of CorsConfig.java before building and transferring to EC2
+**Note: Add the S3 bukcet URL under the .allowedOrigins of CorsConfig.java before building and transferring to EC2.**
 1. Modify the `application.properties` file in the backend.
 2. Build the Spring Boot application:
    ```bash